Juan Figueroa (activist)

-Juan A. Figueroa is a principal with Helene Figueroa at Soltaino Consultants, a strategic planning, applied research, advocacy and health philanthropy nonprofit consulting firm recognized for authoring an in-depth study on the health status of immigrants and refugees in Missouri (2019–present).
+Juan A. Figueroa is an American consultant and political activist.
+He is a principal with Helene Figueroa at Soltaino Consultants, a strategic planning, applied research, advocacy and health philanthropy nonprofit consulting firm recognized for authoring an in-depth study on the health status of immigrants and refugees in the U.S. state of Missouri (2019–present).

-Previously, he served as the president and CEO of the Jefferson Foundation, a $150 million foundation awarding health and services grants in Jefferson County, Mo.
+Previously, he served as the president and CEO of the Jefferson Foundation, a $150 million foundation awarding health and services grants in Jefferson County, Missouri.
 From 2013 to 2015, Figueroa was Chief of Staff for Mayor Pedro Segarra of Hartford, Conn.
 He was also the founding president of Universal Health Care Foundation of Connecticut.
 Prior to that he served as president and general counsel of the Puerto Rican Legal Defense and Education Fund.
 In 2010, Figueroa pursued the Democratic Party nomination for governor of Connecticut.

 Biography

 Born and raised in Ciales, Puerto Rico, Figueroa is the grandson of tenant farmer Don Claudio Figueroa Colon and the son of Juan Figueroa Nazario, a Korean War veteran, and his wife Josefa Agosto Rosario, a seamstress and chaplain.
-He attended Macalester College on scholarship and earned a law degree from Santa Clara University School of Law.
+He attended Macalester College on scholarship and earned a J.D. degree from Santa Clara University School of Law.
 He and his wife, Helene Figueroa, live in Atlanta, Georgia and have one daughter.